-In the judgment of the preschool director and staff, the child's behavior threatens the physical or mental health of other children in the school; i.e. throwing objects, extreme temper tantrums, destroying school property, destroying personal property, fighting, biting, biting, bullying.
+In the judgment of the preschool director and staff, the child's behavior threatens the physical or mental health or well being of other children in the school; i.e. throwing objects, extreme temper tantrums, destroying school property, destroying personal property, fighting, biting, biting, spitting, or bullying.